tor-jorgen/simpleinvoice-server/README.md

 ./build.sh --list-env
 ```

-These variables can be copied and pasted into the environment variables in IntelliJ, if you are running the server from
+These variables can be copied and pasted into the environment variables in e.g. IntelliJ, if you are running the server
-there.
+from there.

 ## Document template configuration